2000 Summer Olympics opening ceremony: Reviews

 The ceremony was given rave reviews by the local media.
-IOC President Juan Antonio Samaranch thought it was a successful opening ceremony, giving it a 10-out-of-10.
-The Sydney Morning Herald said "It was daring.
+IOC President Juan Antonio Samaranch thought it was a successful opening ceremony, giving it a 10-out-of-10 score.
+Then Premier of New South Wales Bob Carr claimed a few days after the ceremony that it was perhaps the most important work of art ever produced in Australia's history.
+The Sydney Morning Herald said, "It was daring.
 It was dignified.
 It was witty.
 It was breathtaking in its large-scale theatricality."
 Journalist Peter FitzSimons said that the atmosphere at the stadium that night was electric and said of the Artistic section that "it was a colourful and colossal kaleidoscope on overdrive, with Australia's cultural buttons being played like piano keys in the hands of a master."
 The Sunday Telegraph described it as a "truly great moment" in Australian history, going on to say that about the Awakening segment that it was "Australia's global declaration that it acknowledged its indigenous people and cared about their future, while feeling considerable regret – yes even sorrow – about the past."
-John Lombard from ABC News pointed out that having Cathy Freeman be the athlete to light the cauldron was a coup, as the extra symbolism of many white, Australian born women passing the torch to an Aboriginal athlete "hit all the right buttons".
+John Lombard from ABC News pointed out that having Cathy Freeman be the athlete to light the cauldron was a coup, as the extra symbolism of many white, Australian-born women passing the torch to an Aboriginal athlete "hit all the right buttons".